-The Legislative Branch of Florida’s Government: A Primer Post
+The Legislative Branch of Florida’s Government

 The Legislative Branch a Primer Post

-The Legislative Branch of Florida government is authorized by Article III of the Florida Constitution to create and amend the laws of the state of Florida, subject to the governor’s veto.
+The Legislative Branch of Florida’s government is authorized by Article III of the Florida Constitution to create and amend the laws of the state of Florida, subject to the governor’s veto.
 The Legislature also has the power to propose amendments to the Florida Constitution.

 The only thing the Florida Legislature is required to do each year is pass a balanced state budget.